City with Skyscrapers in sunset

 The modular design of our engines, their existing fuel flexibility and their readiness for future fuels mean that we can easily adapt our solution to your long-term needs.
 Our scalable power plant designs enable short setup times and lead to low interest during construction (IDC) and early positive project cash flows.

-Efficient balancing requires fast power availability: our engines ensure short ramp-up times, along with safe and efficient part-load and low-load operation down to 15%.
-You can start and stop the engines many times a day without impacting maintenance intervals.
+Efficient balancing requires fast power availability: our engines ensure short ramp-up times, along with safe and efficient part-load and low-load operation down to 10%.
+You can start and stop the engines many times a day without impacting the maintenance schedule.
 This enables long periods between overhauls.

 Our gas engines are built for tomorrow’s energy demands: H₂-ready today with up to 25% hydrogen in the gas mix – and upgradeable for 100% hydrogen operation through future retrofits.
 That makes them a reliable bridge to hydrogen-based power generation.
 Additionally, they can run on renewable alternatives like biogas or e-methane – cutting emissions without sacrificing performance.